Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Picture that world, because that’s the world where we learn to forgive others in the moment, too.
 And that’s better for everyone.

-We owe it to ourselves to acknowledge the times we have not been the best friend to ourselves, forgive ourselves for those times, release the regret and shame, learn our lessons and move on.
+We owe it to ourselves to acknowledge when we have not been the best friend to ourselves.
+We should forgive ourselves for those times.
+It is important to release the regret and shame.
+We must learn our lessons and move on.

 Breaking the Shame Cycle